Harold Cohen (politician)

 Brigadier Harold Edward Cohen, CMG, DSO, VD (25 November 1881 – 29 October 1946) was an Australian soldier, lawyer and, like his grandfather Edward Cohen, a Victorian State politician.

 Early life

 Cohen was the son of Montague and Annie Cohen and born in St Kilda, Melbourne.
 He married Freda Pirani on 4 December 1907, and they had two sons and two daughters.
 Cohen was educated at Xavier College where he was the first Jewish boy to attend the school.
-He was School Captain in 1898 was President of the Old Xaverians Association from 1919-1920.
+He was school captain in 1898 & President of the Old Xaverians Association from 1919-1920.

 He continued his studies at Melbourne University.
 Prior to being a politician, Cohen was a solicitor, soldier and a company director.

 Political career

 In 1929, Cohen was elected as a Nationalist Party MP for Melbourne South Province in the Victorian Legislative Council.
 Cohen was Assistant Treasurer from 1932 until March 1935, Minister of Public Instruction and Solicitor-General from 20 March to 2 April 1935 in the government of Stanley Argyle.

 In 1935, he changed to the Victorian Legislative Assembly and was elected to Caulfield and was member for Caulfield until his defeat in 1943.